-We believe to live life to the fullest you need to take care of your mind, spirit, and body.
-Now that the holidays and winter is just around the corner, we want to continue to focus not only on our mind and spirit, but also on keeping our body healthy.
+We believe to live life to the fullest we need to keep a healthy balance in all areas of our lives.
+Now that summer is in full swing, we want to continue to focus not only on our mind and spirit, but also on keeping our body healthy.
 Being healthy physically is just as important as being healthy mentally.

 Losing weight is one of the most frustrating goals we can face.
 Habits die hard and no one wants to give up the things they have become accustomed to and enjoy.
 This is especially true when we are under stress or are struggling with depression.
 So how do we succeed?

 First of all, diets tend to fail because they require us to make changes that we are not willing to continue on a long-term basis.
 As soon as we reach a certain level, or encounter a change in our circumstances that discourages us, we reach for the comfort of food.
 Then, getting back on track is that much harder.

 One of the keys to success is to make gradual lifestyle changes rather than extreme changes that you can’t or shouldn’t continue for a long time.
 Here are some general guidelines that we have found can make a great difference.

 1. The goal is to establish healthy eating habits as opposed to restrictive dieting - make changes you can live with.